 The Investment Manager has the flexibility to invest around the world and is not constrained by any fixed geographic or sector weightings.
 No more than 10% of the Company's investments may be in unlisted securities.
-AVI's investment philosophy is described in more detail on page 17 of the Annual Report and the Company's Investment Policy is set out on page 38.
+AVI's investment philosophy is described in more detail below and the Company's Investment Policy is set out